veerakadi/cilium/Documentation/operations/upgrade.rst

   default only matters if no explicit selection of the subnet occurs, i.e. specifying subnet IDs or tags still takes precedence.

+* The default value of ``--tofqdns-min-ttl`` has changed from 3600 seconds to zero.
+This means Cilium DNS network policy now honors the TTLs returned from the upstream DNS server by default.
+Explicitly configure ``--tofqdns-min-ttl`` if you need to preserve the previous DNS network policy behavior that lets applications create new connections after the TTL specified by the upstream DNS server is expired.

 Removed Options
 ~~~~~~~~~~~~~~~